tk-notes/lucas-meier-blog/content/posts/2021/02/tychonoff-theorem-and-zorns-lemma/index.md

 This has the finite intersection property.
 This is because for any two rectangles centered on this line, the smaller one will always be contained in the larger one.
+It then follows, by induction, that the intersection of any number of these rectangles is also in the collection, and thus non-empty.

 In fact, we can see the final intersection of this collection.
 It is the segment $ab$ itself: